Lakshmi-2107/Internship-Learning-Journal-/README.md

 Overall, I am now comfortable using Linux, Git, Python tools, and terminal-based workflows for efficient and professional software development.

+During Week 2, I developed a strong understanding of containerization, backend development, automation, and deployment workflows.
+I learned how to use Podman to run applications inside containers, manage volumes and networks, and isolate environments for consistent development.

+I built and tested REST APIs using FastAPI, handled routing, validation, and file uploads, and practiced testing endpoints using curl and automated scripts.
+I also containerized applications using Docker and understood how to deploy them to cloud platforms.

+Additionally, I explored GitHub Actions for workflow automation, implemented CI/CD concepts, hosted static sites using GitHub Pages, and deployed AI applications using modern cloud tools.
+I gained practical experience managing environment variables securely and debugging real-world deployment issues.

+Overall, I am now confident in building, containerizing, automating, and deploying modern backend applications using industry-standard tools and workflows.
 ---

 ## ❓ Doubts / Topics to Revisit